-A long queues of cataract patients outside hospital are found in the developing world.
-These patients having visual aquity as counting fingers/hand movement (CF-HM) are much benefited with SICS-IOL as far as visual improvement to 6/18-6/12 is concerned.
+A huge backlog of cataract blindness exists in the developing world.
+This group of patients having visual aquity as counting fingers/hand movement (CF-HM) is much benefited with SICS with IOL as far as visual improvement to 6/18-6/12 is concerned.